codeccoop/posts-bridge/docs/API.md

 ### `posts_bridge_remote_data`

-Filters the posts' remote data before render.
+Filters the post's remote data before render.
 With this filter you can format your data before it was stored on the Remote_CPT instance.

 #### Arguments

-1. `array $data`: Array containing the backend response JSON data.
+1. `array $data`: Array containing the backend response data.
-2. `object $remote_cpt`: Instance of the current Remote CPT.
+2. `object $remote_cpt`: Instance of the current Remote_CPT.
 3. `string $locale`: Language code of the current post.

 #### Example